LGBTQIA+Everyone: The State of Inclusive Language Around the World

 At its heart, the quest for gender-neutral language is an ongoing conversation about how we can help languages evolve in a way that feels inclusive for all.
 While the rules surrounding gender-neutral terms are still fluid in many parts of the world, there has been progress that respectful language learners should be aware of before whipping out those handy phrasebooks.

-Here’s a quick snapshot of the state of inclusive language around the world, alongside gender-neutral language tips from native speakers within the global LGBTQ+ community.
+Here’s a quick snapshot of the state of inclusive language around the world, alongside gender-neutral language tips from native speakers within the global LGBTQIA+ community.

 The State of Gender-Neutral Language in North America

 Like Europe, North America is coming to terms with a language revolution that demands inclusivity.
 The rise of gender-neutral pronouns is just the beginning of the effort to create communication that helps everyone feel at home.

 While English doesn’t distinguish gender except for the assignment of pronouns, many nouns and other terms have gender assumptions built in.
 In addition to adding “they” as a gender-neutral pronoun, American English is undergoing a sustained evolution to become more inclusive.

 And it’s not just the nonbinary pronoun “they”, which was officially added to the Merriam Webster Dictionary in 2019 and the Associated Press Stylebook in 2017.
 It’s also a whole host of subtly sexist words that are undergoing reconstruction.
 Nat, who identifies as queer and trans/nonbinary and has lived both in the UK and the US, has noticed some subtle and less than subtle differences when it comes to inclusive language in both countries.